What is the main source of law authorising this entity form?

 No.

-As mentioned above, if certain conditions are met, the SpA is transformed by operation of law in a corporation, and may have to list its shares.
+As mentioned above, if certain conditions are met, the SpA is transformed by operation of law in a corporation, and it may have to list its shares.

 What are the periodic accounting obligations incumbent upon the entity?
 To whom must those accounts be submitted?